-From the church, cross to the north side of the river and follow the gravel road (Highway 99) northeast to Highway 6.
+From the church, take the road that runs southeast of the church and out of the valley.
+On the valley rim turn east and continue to Highway #6.
 Here we find Fairy Hill, where an excellent hiking trail runs along slopes on preserved land owned by the Nature Conservancy of Canada.

 A short stretch of the Qu’Appelle River just east of Highway 6 is the only section where we can’t follow roads in the valley.
 The most direct detour, about 50 km, is along grid roads just north of the river, which soon drop back into the valley between Echo and Pasqua Lakes.